 Acts of misconduct that place students or staff at serious risk of emotional or physical harm which may include threats to the health, safety, and/or property of others; and other acts of moderate or repeated misconduct.
-Depending on the severity, the consequences can include a disciplinary hearing referral for long-term suspension/expulsion/alternative school (except for the students in grade K-2).
+Depending

 The principal or designee should select at least one supportive discipline management techniques for Tier III violations.
 For serious and/or repeated Tier III violations occurring during the same school year: in addition to conferencing with the student, contacting the parent and selecting at least one supportive discipline management technique, the following consequence ranges may be considered.